cadlec/cadlec.github.io/index.md

 ### 1- About me

-I'm an Network Engineer and a web developer enthousiast.
+I'm a Network Engineer and a web developer enthousiast.
 I'm still working on my web skills to be a great Software Engineer too.

 I do like new technologies :).
 I really like Laravel and NodeJs, especially AdonisJs.